Disclaimer: This website requires Please enable JavaScript in your browser settings for the best experience.

 Use data-epi-edit on individual properties that should be editable.
 Set its value to the property name, such as heading, body, or title.

-The user interface introduces the data-epi-edit attribute that can be added to editable DOM elements:
+The user interface introduces the data-epi-edit attribute that you can add to editable Document Object Model (DOM) elements:

 <section data-epi-block-id="block_abc123">